spack/spack-tutorial/tutorial_environments.rst

 .. note::

-   This command does not install the package in your environment.
+   `spack add` does not install the package in your environment.
    You'll need to run ``spack install`` for that.